ksimons29/anki-portuguese-sayings/README.md

 # Quick prefix check (shows first 6 chars only)
 security find-generic-password -a "$USER" -s "anki-tools-openai" -w | sed -E 's/^(.{6}).*/\1.../'

+# Store/Update the project id (required for sk-proj keys)
+security add-generic-password -a "$USER" -s "anki-tools-openai-project" -w 'proj-REDACTED' -U

+# Quick sanity check
+security find-generic-password -a "$USER" -s "anki-tools-openai-project" -w
 ```

+`run_pipeline.sh` now performs a `/v1/models` probe before each run; if either secret is wrong you’ll see a `[auth]` error in the log and the pipeline will stop before touching your inbox or CSVs.

 ### 3) Anki + AnkiConnect
 - Install **AnkiConnect** add-on.